 - Recruit top law school graduates and experienced lawyers

-- Help new attorneys hone their skill by providing challenging work and the ability to develop relationships with clients
+- Help new attorneys hone their skills by providing challenging work and the ability to develop relationships with clients

 - Serve clients by providing the best legal advice based on the client's own business goals

 - Provide the level of service needed by appropriately staffing the matter for resolution